-On October 12th in Vienna, Austria, one runner will attempt to do something that many thought would not happen for decades… or even ever.
+On October 12th in Vienna, Austria, one runner did something that many thought would not happen for decades… or even ever.

-Eliud Kipchoge will cement his status as the world’s gratest marathon by setting out to run 26.2 miles in under 2 hours.
+Eliud Kipchoge cemented his status as the world’s greatest marathoner by running 26.2 miles in under 2 hours.
+With the assistance of Olympic-level pacers, innovative technology*, and a whole world watching, Kipchoge ran 26.2 miles in 1:59:40.
 For reference, that’s 4:35 per mile.
 The current world record for the marathon (26.2 miles) is 2:01:39, set by Kipchoge in 2018.
-He ran 2:00:25 in Nike’s Breaking2 project* in 2017 (*not record-eligible), and while this attempt won’t qualify for a world record either, it has a bigger goal: break human limits.
+While his sub-2 hour marathon run didn't qualify for a world record, it had a bigger goal: break human limits.

-While we anxiously wait to witness history, let’s take a moment to explore what it takes to defy the current limits of human physiology.
-Obviously, it takes training, lots of miles, genetic ability… But when the stakes are this high, technology will also play a huge role in the ultimate success (or failure) of the attempt.
-Shoe material, ground-surface, elevation, and wind resistance will all be carefully controlled, as will what the athletes eat and drink.
+Let’s take a moment to explore what it takes to defy the current limits of human physiology.
+Obviously, it takes training, lots of miles, genetic ability… But when the stakes are this high, technology plays a huge role in the ultimate success (or failure) of the attempt.
+Shoe material (he wore a prototype Nike carbon-plated shoe that has since been banned), ground-surface, elevation, and wind resistance were carefully controlled, as were what the athletes ate and drank.
 While we might struggle a bit to understand the physics behind ground-force reactions and friction coefficients… we do know a thing or two about fuel and hydration!

 HERE’S WHAT WE KNOW